 In 2017, the industry finds itself facing a new US president, a shifting competitive landscape, continued debates over electricity market rate design, utility investment in downstream services, a strong period of project pipeline redevelopment, and the continued emergence or decline of state markets.
 IHS has identified the following key downstream trends to follow in the US market in 2017.

-Camron Barati is a Research Analyst in the IHS Technology solar team.
+Camron Barati is a Senior Research Analyst in the IHS Markit Technology Solar & Energy Storage team.

 Research & Analysis Manager, Solar & Energy Storage